John-Dig/queen-attack/README.md

 * dotnet

 ## Description
-  Returns If the queen is able to attack target.
+  It's a chess related tool.
+It returns If the queen is able to attack target.
 Follow the prompt, get your answer.
 Coordinates must be entered by numbers for x and y, not traditional chess notation.

 ### Setup Instructions